-In our first stage, catalytic layer is formed inside 0.6mm ID aluminum tube and the combustion characteristic is measured systematically.
+In our first stage, catalytic layer is formed inside aluminum tube of which inner diameter is D=0.6mm and the combustion characteristic is measured systematically.
 The outer diameter and the length of the tube is respectively 1mm and 50 mm.